Recreational vehicle: Usage

 RVs are most commonly used for living quarters while traveling.
 People may choose to take a road trip in their RV and use the RV to sleep in, rather than a hotel room.
 They may even decide to tow their car from the back of the RV so they can use that to travel around more easily when they reach their destination.

 Although the most common usage of an RV is as temporary accommodation when traveling, some people use an RV as their main residence.
 In fact, one million Americans live in RVs.
 In Australia, the slang term for a retired person who travels in a recreational vehicle is a "grey nomad".

-There are local and national RV rental companies, such as Adventure KT and Outdoorsy that specialize in renting RVs to families for vacationing purposes.
-People enjoy the road trip and luxuries an RV provides while traveling without having a long-term expense.
-This is similar to home vacation rentals but is cheaper and also offers the flexibility of itinerary planning.

 While it is legal in all of the United States to live in an RV, there are laws regarding where and for how long RVs can be parked.

 Some owners fit solar panels to the roof of their RV.
 It is possible for RV users to live off the electrical grid while still having access to internet, making remote working feasible.

 Usage of RVs is common at rural festivals such as Burning Man, but most festivals have strict rules about operating an RV during the event.
 Burning Man is strict about RV water leaks, and generator usage is another of the restrictions that festivals put on the use of RVs.

 RVs are a form of housing for homeless people.
+About a million people in the US live full-time in RVs, according to the RV Industry Association; some of them just can’t afford normal housing, but many do it by choice.